 420 Netflix HD Streams |

-If you were relying on Xfinity’s advertising and wanted to make sure your Netflix worked consistently, I wouldn’t blame you for choosing a 1 Gig or 2 Gig plan.
-After all, I want my internet to work with “extreme speed,” too.
+If you were relying on typical speed tier advertising and wanted to make sure your Netflix worked consistently, I wouldn’t blame you for choosing a 1 Gig or 2 Gig plan.
+After all, who doesn’t want their internet to work with “extreme speed”?

-The reality is different—and choosing a lower internet speed can support dozens of high-quality, lag-free, and superfast HD streams.
+The reality is different—even a 150 Mbps plan can support dozens of high-quality, lag-free HD streams simultaneously.

-- 400 Mbps being necessary for HD quality
+- Implying you need 400+ Mbps for HD quality

-- 600 Mbps being necessary to stream on multiple devices
+- Suggesting 600+ Mbps is necessary to stream on multiple devices

-- Underrepresenting the number of devices that can be used for each speed tier
+- Underrepresenting the number of devices that lower speed tiers can actually support

 To be fair, faster speed does make a difference for one thing: downloading or uploading big files from the internet.
 If you’re someone who regularly moves large files (usually for a professional reason), a faster plan can save you time.
 A 30-minute HD video file takes 2 minutes to download over 100 Mbps, but only 12 seconds over 1 Gig.
 But this isn’t a good reason for most people to upgrade their internet speed.